 Trade Union Health and Safety Representatives: are appointed by each recognised trade union active in the University.
 Trade union representatives are consulted in matters which materially affect the health and safety of their members.
-TU Reps engage with the HSS both formally through regular meetings with the Head of Health and Safety and through the Health and Safety Committee.
+TU Reps engage with the HSS both formally through regular meetings with the Director of Health, Safety and Business Resilience and Head of Health and Safety, and through the Health and Safety Committee.
 TU Health and Safety Reps are able to carry out inspections of DCSs by request.
 The University supports health and safety training for TU Representatives where appropriate.
-Through the HSCC the TU Representatives are able to contribute to the development of health and safety objectives.
+Through the HSC the TU Representatives are able to contribute to the development of health and safety objectives.